neondatabase/website/content/docs/introduction/support.md

 ### Video chat

-Video chat is available to Priority and Enterprise plan customers and may be scheduled on a case-by-case basis through the [support tickets](#support-tickets) process.
+Video chat is available to Priority and Enterprise support plan customers and may be scheduled on a case-by-case basis through the [support ticket](#support-tickets) process.

 ### SLAs

-Support Level Agreements (SLAs) are available to Enterprise plan customers.
+Support Level Agreements (SLAs) are available to Enterprise support plan customers.
 If you are interested in exploring an SLA, [get in touch with our sales team](/contact-sales).

 ## General support policy